Militia (Great Britain)

-The Militia of Great Britain were the principal military reserve forces of the Kingdom of Great Britain during the 18th century.

-For the period following the creation of the United Kingdom of Great Britain and Ireland in 1801, see Militia (United Kingdom).

-England
+The British Militia was the principal military reserve force of the Kingdom of Great Britain.
+Militia units were repeatedly raised in Great Britain during the Georgian era for internal security duties and to defend against external invasions.
+The Militia Act 1757 (30 Geo.
+2. c.
+25), passed by the Parliament of Great Britain after the outbreak of the Seven Years' War, led to the rapid expansion of the British Militia in order to defend from potential French invasions.
+In the Kingdom of Ireland, a client state of Great Britain, the equivalent force was the Irish Militia, which saw heavy service in the Irish Rebellion of 1798 alongside British militia units.
+The existence of militia units in Great Britain and Ireland played an important role in freeing regular troops from the British and Irish establishments for overseas service.

+Background

-Following the restoration of Charles II in 1660, Parliament passed several acts empowering the Lord Lieutenant of each county to appoint officers and raise men for a militia force.
-Although the King commanded the forces, they were not centrally funded.
+Following the restoration of Charles II in 1660, Parliament passed several acts empowering the lord-lieutenant of each county to appoint officers and raise men for the English Militia.
+Although the king commanded the forces, they were not centrally funded.
 The burden of supplying men and equipment fell on property owners, in proportion to their income from land or their property value.
 The militia could be called out for local police actions, to keep the peace, and in the event of a national emergency.
 It played a role in coastal defence during the second and third Anglo-Dutch Wars between 1665 and 1674, and contributed to the defeat of the Duke of Monmouth in 1685.